 This review and buying guide for the best Barnett crossbows aims to be the most comprehensive you will find on the market, compiled after spending 56 hours of arduous research.
 Whether you are a beginner or seasoned crossbow user, we hope this will be a great tool for you to learn more about the brand and different Barnett crossbows, and perhaps purchase your 1st or 10th crossbow.

 The Barnett Crossbow Brand

 There’s no other company in the history of modern crossbows that has innovated as much, and brought to the world as many “firsts” as Barnett has.
 Moreover, Barnett was the first crossbow maker to break speeds over 300 feet per second.
-Regardless your skill level or budget, you will find something in their product range to suit you, and take you out in nature.
+Regardless of your skill level or budget, you will find something in their product range to suit you and take you out in nature.
 No wonder their products are so popular.

 The Most Popular & Best Barnett Crossbows (still available today)

 Apart from the latest and newest crossbows from the new year catalog, some older crossbow models are so good that they became epic.
 Barnett is still selling them, and they stand behind with their awesome warranty.
 Not only have they been tested in the field and vouched for by many hunters.
 However, these popular crossbows are also at incredible prices since they have been out-trended by newer models.
 In this section, we are going to review the most popular Barnett crossbows that people are still fond of today.
 If you’re the kind of person who likes to be on the top of the trend, with the latest bells and whistles, you might want to take a look at the best products from the 2018 Catalog.
 However, if you’re happy with a crossbow that simply works well, then here’s the section for you.

 There are some advantages of buying an older model that’s still being serviced by the manufacturer: